lewiskirori/gleamgalleryhub/README.md

 ## Features

-1. **Extensive car collection**: Explore a wide range of cars, including classic models, sports cars, luxury vehicles, and more.
+1. **Extensive car collection**: A wide range of cars, including classic models, sports cars, luxury vehicles, and more.

 2. **Sleek user interface**: Enjoy a modern, easy-to-use interface that makes surfing fun and navigation a breeze.